Home

 The 1990’s was a wonderful time to be a hobbyist.

-The contagious optimism of that time lent itself well to the enthusiasms of people and families [ 😦 mostly men and mostly white] who bonded in far flung disciplines that had always been the purview of “trained professionals”.
+The contagious optimism of that time lent itself well to the enthusiasms of people happiest when immersed in new technology..

 One of the hobbies that decade “launched” was high power rocketry.
 There were always two reactions the first time anyone ever saw a launch of anything bigger than the “Estes”rockets you could buy at any hobby store: Awe and fear that you could do more than take someone’s eye out.
 To assuage such fears, the hobby community itself, the US rocketsFederal Aviation Administration and the Bureau of Alcohol, Tobacco and Firearms provided strict regulations around the storage, purchase and use of any rocket motors with a specific impulse above 36 Lb-seconds.
 In order to better assure that the hobbyist would align with these regulations, hobbyists associations coordinate the launches and supply amateurs with the supplies and training they need.